 - Injuries during optional work-sponsored social functions, such as a company picnic or holiday party

 - Altercations or fights with other coworkers for reasons unrelated to work

 - Noneconomic damages, such as compensation for pain and suffering, or punitive damages

-Every state has different workers’ compensation laws, so some of these things may be covered in some states, while some may not be covered in other states.
-If you are unsure whether your claims are covered, you should talk with a lawyer to understand what workers’ compensation covers in your location.
+Every state has different workers' compensation laws, so some of these things may be covered in some states, while some may not be covered in other states.
+If you are unsure whether your claims are covered, you should talk with our lawyers to understand what workers' compensation covers in your location.

 How Does Workers' Comp Work?

 Workers' compensation works similar to other forms of insurance: